Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Owen Benton for numerous discussions, and Fabien Alet and Kedar Damle for a critical reading of the manuscript, and pointing out relevant references.
+We would like to thank Owen Benton for numerous discussions, and Fabien Alet and Kedar Damle for pointing out relevant references.
 Computational resources for this project were provided by MPIPKS.
+The formatting of the pseudo-code was done following Ref.~\cite{seymour2024algorithm}.